 Bonus Tip: Kids LOVE using the apple peeler, slicer, and corer, so let them give a whirl!
 When my kids were younger, they would pull it out when they wanted to eat apples.
 The same ‘ole apples seem totally different when sliced this way.

-Push a kabob skewer through all of the slices of the apple and gently separate the slices without breaking them.
+Hold the apple together and carefully push a kabob skewer through all of the slices of the apple.
+Gently separate the slices using your fingers to slide them slightly apart without breaking them.

-Place the skewer on a loaf pan and bake at 400° for about 20 minutes.
-If baking several apple tornados, you can line the skewers up across the long sides of the pan.
+Place the skewer on a loaf pan, balancing so the apples are hanging over the pan.
+For about 20 minutes, bake the tornados at 400° If baking several apple tornados, you can line the skewers up across the long sides of the pan.

-Gently remove the skewer, arrange the apple tornado on a plate, add whipped cream and drizzle with caramel sauce.
+Now that the apples have softened, carefully remove the skewer.
+Using your fingers, arrange the apple tornado on a plate.
+Top it with whipped cream and drizzle with caramel sauce.
 This Baked Apple Tornado is so much fun for fall!
 It’s like a deconstructed apple pie…without the crust.

 1. What would be a healthier version of this recipe?